Diagnostics

 Is a VW Jetta check engine light expensive to fix?

 It depends on the code.
-Common Jetta CEL causes like a loose gas cap or PCV valve are $0–$100 to fix.
+Common Jetta CEL causes like a loose gas cap or brake light switch are $0–$50 to fix.
+PCV valve / valve cover replacement runs $180-$400.
 Timing chain issues on EA888 engines can run $1,500–$3,000.
 Always scan the code first to get an accurate cost estimate before visiting a shop.

 Download on the App Store